yeagerai/genlayer-simulator/CONTRIBUTING.md

 Contributions to the GenLayer Simulator are welcome in several forms:

 ### Testing the Simulator and Providing Feedback
+Help us understand how we can make the Simulator more user-friendly.
 - **Report Bugs**: Use our [GitHub issues](https://github.com/yeagerai/genlayer-simulator/issues) page to submit bugs you find.
-- **Feature Testing**: Provide feedback on newly developed features via our [Discord suggestion channel](https://discord.gg/5Gq4nCxe).
+- **Feature Testing**: Provide feedback on features via our [Discord channel](https://discord.gg/5Gq4nCxe).
-- **User Experience Feedback**: Help us understand how we can make the Simulator more user-friendly.

 ### Sharing New Ideas and Use Cases
+Propose new use cases for Intelligent Contracts.

-- **Idea Submission**: Share your innovative ideas in our [Discord suggestion channel](https://discord.gg/5Gq4nCxe).
+- **Idea Submission**: Share your innovative ideas in our [Discord channel](https://discord.gg/5Gq4nCxe).
-- **Use Case Development**: Propose new use cases for Intelligent Contracts.

 ### Writing Code

-- **Bug Fixes**: Check our issue tracker for reported bugs needing attention.
-- **Feature Development**: Implement new features that improve the Simulator.
+Implement features/bug fixes that improve the Simulator.
 - **How to Start**: View our [issue tracker](https://github.com/yeagerai/genlayer-simulator/issues) for tasks labeled `help wanted`.

 ### Improving Documentation

-- **Update Guides**: Refine our tutorials and setup documentation.
-- **Enhance API Descriptions**: Help us keep our API documentation thorough and up-to-date.
+Suggest areas of improvement/feedback
 - **Start Here**: Visit our [Documentation Repository](https://github.com/yeagerai/genlayer-docs).

 ## Review Process